Inside the SAF Production Process

 - Hydrogenation: Saturating carbon-carbon double bonds with hydrogen to stabilize the molecules.

-The resulting product is a mix of hydrocarbons, which after further refinement, can meet the stringent specifications of aviation fuels.
+The resulting product is a mix of hydrocarbons, which after further refinement, can meet the stringent cold-pour specifications of aviation fuels.

 - Separation and Refining: Tailoring the Hydrocarbon Profile